The 12 Best Flashlights in 2024

 What are the best flashlights for camping?

 The best flashlight for camping is something like the Sofirn SC21.
-You’ll want something that can get wet, bright, and last long.
+You’ll want something that can get wet, get bright, and last long.
 This flashlight checks all three.
-It’s small enough to be comfortable to carry with you at all times but powerful enough to rely on in the pitch black of the woods.
+It’s small enough to be comfortable to carry with you at all times but powerful enough that you can rely on it in the pitch black of the woods.

 How we picked